 AUTHORIZATION TO PURCHASE FROM GOVERNMENT SUPPLY SOURCES (SAMPLE FORMAT) SUBJECT: Authorization to Purchase from Government Supply Sources (Contractor's Name) (Contractor's Address) (CAGE Code) 1.
-You are hereby authorized to use Government sources in performing Contract No for [insert the requiring activity's DoD Activity Address Code (DoDAAC)], as follows: [Insert applicable purchasing authority given to the contractor.]
+You are hereby authorized to use Government sources in performing Contract No for or [insert the requiring activity's DoD Activity Address Code (DoDAAC)], as follows: [Insert applicable purchasing authority g contractor.]
 2.a.
 Purchase Orders Under Federal Supply Schedules or Personal Property Rehabilitation Price Schedules.
-Place orders in accordance with the terms and conditions of the attached Schedule(s) and this authorization.
-Attach a copy of this authorization to the order (unless a copy was previously furnished to the Federal Supply Schedule or Personal Property Rehabilitation Price Schedule contractor).
-Insert the following statement in the order: This order is placed under written authorization from dated ().
-In the event of any inconsistency between the terms and conditions of this order and those of the Federal Supply Schedule or Personal Property Rehabilitation Price Schedule contract, the latter will govern.
+Pla orders in accordance with the terms and conditions of the attached Schedule(s) and this authorization.
+Attach a cog authorization to the order (unless a copy was previously furnished to the Federal Supply Schedule or Personal Pro Rehabilitation Price Schedule contractor).
+Insert the following statement in the order: ace opy of this This order is placed under written authorization from